telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-editorpresenter.md

 # Styling Editor Presenter

-If you want to change the appearance of a cell when it enters edit mode you should modify the style of the __GridViewEditorPresenter__.
+If you want to change the appearance of a cell when it enters edit mode, you should modify the style of the __GridViewEditorPresenter__.
 This element is a plain presenter used to display the editors for the cells.

 >To learn how to modify the default styles of a control, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.